-When I moved to England over twenty years ago I was surprised by how different the Christmas celebrations could be.
-To start with, Christmas lunch was, well, lunch – not dinner as I was used to.
+When I moved to England over thirty years ago I was surprised by how different the Christmas celebrations could be.
+To start with, Christmas lunch was, well, lunch – not dinner at about 5pm as I was used to.
 Oh, and we set fire to the dessert, but more about that later.
-Of course traditions vary family to family but here’s a little peak into a typical British Christmas.

-The main Christmas meal is almost always served at no later than one o’clock in order to ensure that everyone finishes in time to gather round the television and watch The Queen’s Christmas Broadcast at 3pm.
+Whatever time the Christmas meal is enjoyed, decorating the Christmas table is a fun tradition.
 Everyone has a Christmas cracker at their place at the table.
-Crackers are decorated paper cylinders with folded paper hats, a novelty gift and a joke inside.
+Crackers are decorated paper cylinders with folded paper hats shaped like crowns, a novelty gift and a joke inside.
 They make a loud crack as they are pulled apart and the novelties inside fall out.
-You then put the hat on and share the silly jokes.
-In our family we’ve taken the hat thing to another level now and everyone is given a silly hat to wear as they sit down.
-We still have crackers though!
+You then put the “crown” on and share the silly jokes.
+My late mother-in-law used to take the hat tradition to another level give everyone a silly hat to wear as they sit down.
+I liked the idea that we did not have to wear the paper hats, although I confess we no longer carry on this tradition!

 Chestnut and / or sausage stuffing may be served as well.
 Sometimes sausage stuffing is rolled into balls before it is cooked and served alongside the turkey with tiny, slightly addictive bacon wrapped sausages.
 Stuffing is never referred to as ‘dressing’ here, even when it is cooked outside the bird.